-Programme/Function Water and Sanitation Programme Objective (SMART) Although not a core function the municipality will provide sustainable uninterrupted supply of quality potable water at the projected minimum service level standard to be defined Programme Objective Outcome Eradication of Water and Sanitation backlogs Short Term Strategies (1-2 Yrs.)
-Develop a Water Master Plan Medium Term Strategies (3-4 Yrs.)
+Programme/Function Water and Sanitation Programme Objective (SMART) Although not a core function, the municipality will provide sustainable uninterrupted supply of quality potable water at the projected minimum service level standard to be defined Programme Objective Outcome Eradication of Water and Sanitation backlogs Short Term Strategies (1-2 Yrs.)
+Coordinate and facilitate the provision of water and sanitation by the district municipality.
+Medium Term Strategies (3-4 Yrs.)
 Application to become a Water Authority Long term Strategies (5 Yrs. +) Application to become Water Authority.
 Implement projects from water master plan in annual SDBIP